Order of the Arrow ceremonies and symbols: Totem Pins

-The pledge (Ordeal) pin is almost identical to the silver arrow pin still found today except it is now die-struck as opposed to poured into a die.
+The pledge (Induction) pin is almost identical to the silver arrow pin still found today except it is now die-struck as opposed to poured into a die.

 These pins were mandatory in the beginning of the order.
 However, due to the cost of the silver and gold used in their manufacturing, these pins were not always manufactured by the Lodges.
 The pins were made by several jewelers over the years.
 The use of pins became optional.
 These pins were not to be worn on the sash or on the BSA uniform but only on civilian clothes.

 The Grand Lodge Insignia Committee required that each lodge have its own distinct totem in a similar way as the heraldry rule that no two coats of arms can be the same.
 The idea was that members could determine the status and local affiliation of another member just by looking at their pin while non-members would be clueless of the meaning of the pin.
 By 1930, the requirement for each Lodge to have its own totem became impractical due to the number of Lodges being created.

 These were the ancestors of the current Lodge Pocket Flap Patches.
 These pins were used along with the Ribbon after it was introduced in 1942.
 Some lodges still make these pins but they are rare.